Buy-to-let mortgages for first-time buyers explained

 Getting a buy-to-let mortgage may not be impossible, but it will be more difficult than for other applicants.
 As with anyone looking to borrow money after a bad credit history, it’s advisable to try and improve your credit rating as much as possible by paying off debts where you can, not taking on any new loans and making sure you don’t miss any payments in the run up to your application.
 You may need to provide a bigger deposit and look at properties with a higher rental yield than other applicants.

 How much stamp duty will first-time buy-to-let investors pay?

-In recent years the government has made changes to stamp duty which have had an impact on buy-to-let landlords.
+In recent years, the government has made changes to stamp duty that have impacted buy-to-let landlords.
 There is currently a 3% stamp duty surcharge on second homes.
 The good news for first-time buyers is that you won’t need to pay the surcharge as you don’t already own property.

 However, you won’t be eligible for the reduced stamp duty for first-time buyers, introduced to help them onto the housing ladder (first-time buyers pay no stamp duty on the first £300,000 of a home costing up to £500,000).
 This is because the benefit doesn’t apply to buy-to-let properties.